 7. There’s an elevator inside that goes to the top of one of the towers.
 I’ll show you the view from there in the next blog post.

 8. When the construction is finished, it will be Europe’s tallest Cathedral.

 9. Do you know that there used to be a school here?
 It was built for the children of the construction workers.

 10. This church has three facades: The Passion Facade, The Glory Facade and The Nativity Facade.

-I would advise anyone to buy your ticket online ahead of your visit.
-It’s not guaranteed that you”l be able to get a ticket on the time you’ll get there.
+I would advise anyone to buy their ticket online ahead of their visit.
+It’s not guaranteed that you’ll be able to get a ticket at the time you’ll get there.
 I went there at 9 in the morning but was told to go back at 2 in the afternoon because that’s the earliest time slot available for the day.
 They had to control the influx of tourists in the summer to avoid overcrowding.